Having a dog blesses you with the happiest days of your life and the saddest.

 I have lost many friends and family members over the years, but nothing hurt as bad as much as losing my beloved canine companion.
 No one ever relied on me the way my dog did.
 She needed me, and only me.
 People would be able to fulfill their needs in another way.
 No relative ever required so much of my time, energy, and love.
-No friend ever showed me such non-judgmental, pure, unconditional love.
+No one ever showed me such non-judgmental, pure, unconditional love.

 Abby was my responsibility, my protector, my friend, my comforter, my crying towel, and my everything.
 She made me happy, laugh, cry, yell, dream, and smile.
 The mere thought of her gave me comfort.
 She never judged me or thought poorly of me, and she always wanted to be around me.
 She was always there for me.
 So no, I don't think it's wrong that I was more affected by losing her than some people.
 After all, she was my dog, my very best friend.
 She always had the adoring look on her face that I miss so much.

 I lost my very best friend October 26th,